Toward robust early-warning models: A horse race, ensembles and model uncertainty: Data and methods

 \paragraph{Signal extraction}

 The signal extraction approach introduced by \citet{Kaminskyetal1998b} simply analyzes the level of an indicator, and issues a signal if the value exceeds a specified threshold.
-In order to issue binary signals, we specify the threshold value as to optimize classification performance, which is herein measured with relative Usefulness. \citet{Kaminsky1996} and \citet{Kaminskyetal1998b} introduced the signaling approach for predicting currency crises.
-Lately, it has been applied to boom/bust cycles \citep{Alessi2011520}, banking system crises \citep{BorioDrehman2009}, and to sovereign debt default \citep{KnedlikSchweinitz2012}.
-However, the key limitation of this approach is that it does not enable any interaction between or weighting of indicators, while an advantage is that it demonstrates a more direct measure of the importance and provides a ranking of each indicator. \footnote{We are aware of the multivariate signal extraction, but do not consider it herein as we judge logit analysis, among others, to cover the idea of estimating weights for transforming multiple indicators into one output. }
+In order to issue binary signals, we specify the threshold value as to optimize classification performance, which is herein measured with relative Usefulness \citep{Kaminsky1996}.
+However, the key limitation of this approach is that it does not enable any interaction between or weighting of indicators, while an advantage is that it demonstrates a more direct measure of the importance and provides a ranking of each indicator.\footnote{We are aware of the multivariate signal extraction, but do not consider it herein as we judge logit analysis, among others, to cover the idea of estimating weights for transforming multiple indicators into one output.} Despite this, it is one of the most commonly applied early-warning techniques.

 \paragraph{Linear Discriminant Analysis (LDA)}